Zequez/MruOpenFiles/README.md

 Anyway, here are some things that don't work:

 - In the open files list, after calling `window.set_view_index` the file won't get highlighted.
 But I think this is a ST3 bug.

+== Sublime Text 2

+Never tried it in ST2.
+Doubt it will work.
+And I don't really know the differences in the APIs.